wermos/blog/_posts/2022-08-31-gsoc-the-work-so-far.md

 Originally, the repository expected the user to have `Eigen` and `xsimd` installed.
 However, the existing `CMakeLists.txt` file downloaded Google Test from GitHub, thereby avoiding that library dependency.

 In order to minimize library dependencies and make it easier for other people to run the benchmarks, I removed the reliance on user installations and opted to "vendor" the libraries along with the project.
 Even though both Fast5×5 and `algebra-plugins` both used CMake to download dependencies from GitHub, I chose the Git submodule approach because I was more familiar with the latter at the time.
-I added `Eigen`, `xsimd`, and GoogleTest as Git sumbodules.
+I added `Eigen`, `xsimd`, and GoogleTest as Git submodules.
 Furthermore, all subsequent additions (like Google Benchmark, `blaze`, and `Fastor`) were added as submodules to Fast5×5.

 I converted the libraries into submodules in [`21aad0e`](https://github.com/wermos/Fast5x5/commit/21aad0e2a38425e0c959b259359e6e67084ec282), and then performed an `xsimd` version upgrade (from `v5.0.0` to `v7.6.0`) in [`e1e1c71`](https://github.com/wermos/Fast5x5/commit/e1e1c71aed01d2aee8e24a8b63bcf4360916df81) and performed two Eigen version upgrades in [`18dbd4e`](https://github.com/wermos/Fast5x5/commit/18dbd4eab48ed6dcda108c4545632e9d431d6305) (from `v3.3.4` to `v3.4.0`), and then in [`0e702b0`](https://github.com/wermos/Fast5x5/commit/0e702b0607c28631a24875d94aa1a5acb80a5554) (from `v3.4.0` to `3.4.90`).

-Due to the fact that I had converted the libraries into submodules, version upgardes were as simple as checking out a new commit in the submodule repository and then committing that change.
+Due to the fact that I had converted the libraries into submodules, version upgrades were as simple as checking out a new commit in the submodule repository and then committing that change.

 ### `/usr/bin/time` vs. Google Benchmark